 - In September, the Friendship is captured by the British warship the HMS Rosamond during the War of 1812.

-- The old Salem jail on Federal Street, where the accused witches were held in 1692, is abandoned and new jail is built on St. Peter Street.
+- The old witch jail on Federal Street, where the accused witches were held in 1692, is abandoned and a new jail is built on St. Peter Street.

 - The Battle of the Chesapeake and the Shannon takes place in Salem Harbor during the War of 1812.